justinyaodu/caketype/README.md

 number.as(3); // 3

 number.as("oops");
-// TypeError: Value does not satisfy type 'number': type guard failed.
+// TypeError: Value does not satisfy type 'number'.
 ```

 The default type-checking behavior is stricter than TypeScript, making it